3dcitydb/plugin-spreadsheet-generator/resources/doc/README.txt

-﻿3D City Database Importer/Exporter Spreadsheet Importer Plugin v1.0
+﻿3D City Database Importer/Exporter Spreadsheet Generator Plugin v2.0

   This program is free software and comes WITHOUT ANY WARRANTY.
   See the DISCLAIMER at the end of this document for more details.